War3Evo/War3Source-EVO/README.md

 **Norad is running a public server running this mod here: 136.57.191.195:27018**

 https://forums.alliedmods.net/showthread.php?p=2431473

-**GAME MODE CURRENTLY SETUP TO COMPILE FOR IS TF2**

-Working: TF2, ~~CSGO is only partially working, if you've got programming skills, you can make it work!~~

-War3Source:Evo does require at least 1 gb of ram to run smoothly.
-At minimum 750 mb of ram with 250 mb of vswap in openvz.

-Updated for Sourcemod 1.8

 **Seems to compile fine using the 1.9 compiler, but once you go to the 1.10 compiler... you'll get tons of errors!**
 ```